logzio/logzio_aws_serverless/python3/cloudwatch/README.md

 ## Changelog:

 - **1.0.0**:
+  - **Breaking changes**:
+    - For auto-detection of log level - log level will appear in upper case.
   - Lambda logs - send all logs include platform logs (START, END, REPORT).
   - Add `namespace` field to logs - service name based on the log group name.
   - Renaming of variables in Cloudformation template.